 Session Law 1999-237 House Bill 168 Section 17.16 authorizes the North Carolina Administrative Office of the Courts (NCAOC) to establish an educational program for parents who are parties to a custody or visitation action and to administer any parent education though family court programs that were established by Section 25 of Session Law 1998-202.

 Parent education programs educate and sensitize divorcing parents or parents living in separate homes about the needs of their children during and after the divorce process and when children are parented in separate homes.
-The video entitled Mending Hearts (available in English and Spanish) provides guidance for parents from professionals as well as from the child's perspective.
+The video entitled The Most Important Job (available in English and Spanish) provides guidance for parents from professionals as well as from the child's perspective.

 Family court districts provide this type of education locally as described by their local rules.
 The two most common models for parent education are: